Last Updated on June 24, 2022 by Jason Harris

 5. Internal Consistency of the Book of Mormon

 The internal consistency of the Book of Mormon’s storyline is sometimes pointed to as proof it is an actual historical record.
 Again though, I believe this is not a highly specific piece of evidence for literal history.
+Highly specific tests or evidences are needed to rule in truth claims.
 Many works of fiction are also highly internally consistent.
 Would high internal consistency be seen in a literal historical record?
 Yes.
 But this doesn’t mean all documents with high internal consistency are literal historical records.

 As an aside, there are many portions of the Book of Mormon not internally consistent with what would be seen in an actual historical record (see below).
 Most Latter-day Saints are unaware of these portions because these matters are not usually discussed in Sunday school classes or other avenues of officially approved LDS religious education.